VirgilSecurity/virgil-sdk-net/documentation/guides/virgil-card/validating-cards.md

 # Validating Cards

 This guide shows how to validate a **Virgil Card** on a device.
-As previously noted each Virgil Card contains a Digital signature that provides data integrity for the Virgil Card over its life-cycle.
+As previously noted, each Virgil Card contains a Digital signature that provides data integrity for the Virgil Card over its life cycle.
 Therefore, developers can verify the Digital Signature at any time.

 During the validation process we verify, by default, two signatures:
-- a **signature from the Virgil Card** owner
+- **from Virgil Card owner**
-- a **signature from Virgil Services**
+- **from Virgil Services**

 Additionally, developers can verify the **signature of the application server**.